Living in Pondok Indah

 Families who are happiest in Pondok Indah tend to have done a few things well.

 They built local knowledge quickly.
 The best doctor, the most reliable domestic agency, where to buy Western groceries at reasonable prices, which restaurants are consistently good, which compounds have the best management.
-This knowledge exists in abundance within the expat community and is freely shared; the fastest way to acquire it is to meet other school parents.
-ISJ's community is particularly active in this respect - new families are typically connected with a buddy family before they arrive.
+This knowledge exists in abundance within the expat community and is freely shared.
+The fastest way to acquire it is to meet other school parents.

 They found something to do on weekends.
 Jakarta rewards people with a plan.
 Beach clubs (most families end up with a membership at one of the clubs on the north coast or Thousand Islands), Bandung for a weekend escape, hiking in the hills south of the city, and regular trips to Bali are the standard playbook.
 The families who try to recreate a Western lifestyle by staying within the neighbourhood typically find Jakarta flatter than it needs to be.

 And they accepted the trade-offs: the traffic, the air quality, the lack of green space, the intensity of the city.
 Jakarta is not a gentle posting.
-But families who adapt to how it works - rather than resisting it - typically find it genuinely rewarding.
-The expat community is warm, the school is excellent, and the experience of living in one of the world's great cities, even a difficult one, is something most families look back on positively.
+But families who adapt to how it works, rather than resisting it, typically find it genuinely rewarding.
+The expat community is warm, the schools are excellent, and the experience of living in one of the world's great cities, even a difficult one, is something most families look back on positively.

 You might also be interested in